 Church denominations can be engaged directly by Tearfund or indirectly through partners and allies.

-‘Integration into CCT’ will be defined by church denominations who have one of the following elements:
+‘Integration into CCT’ will be defined by church denominations and networks who have one of the following elements:

-a) CCT advocacy or social accountability is a formalised part of the CCMP training process and is seen in the overall project through outlined advocacy objectives, indicators and deliverables that will be monitored and measured at project level.
+a) CCT advocacy or social accountability is a formalised part of the CCMP (Church and Community Mobilisation Programme) training process and is seen in the overall project through outlined advocacy objectives, indicators and deliverables that will be monitored and measured at project level.

 b).
-Stand alone CCT Advocacy & Social accountability innovation initiatives taken by the church denomination despite no formalised inclusion in the project objectives.
+Stand alone CCT Advocacy and Social accountability innovation initiatives taken by the church denomination or network despite no formalised inclusion in the project objectives.

 c).
-National church leaders being envisioned and mobilised to influence national governments through campaigns e.g. Haiti We Want, Zimbabwe we want, Born amongst us etc
+National church leaders being envisioned and mobilised to influence national governments through campaigns e.g. Haiti We Want, Zimbabwe we want, As Born Among Us etc.

-Integration should lead local churches to be actively advocating decision makers.
+Integration should lead denominations and/or networks to be actively advocating to decision makers.